Catholic Central School (Latham, New York)

-Catholic Central School is a private, centrally located pre-K-12 regional Catholic school in Latham, New York, within the Roman Catholic Diocese of Albany.
+Catholic Central School was a private, centrally located pre-K-12 regional Catholic school in Latham, New York, within the Roman Catholic Diocese of Albany.
 It was formed in 2022 with the merger of Saint Ambrose elementary school in Latham with Catholic Central High School in Troy, New York.
 The new school is located on the grounds of the former Saint Ambrose School.
-The school's Troy property was put up for sale in March 2022.
+The school's Troy property was put up for sale in March 2022, and was listed on the National Register of Historic Places in 2024.

 Catholic Central

 In 2022 Catholic Central High School partnered with St. Ambrose Parish school in Latham to create a Pre-K - Grade 12 regional institution.
 The school is located on the St. Ambrose campus.
 Students at Catholic Central are encouraged to perform ten hours of community service.